 Mistakes are made everyday.
 But in cyber security, small mistakes are often overlooked.
-According to a study by Kaspersky Labs and B2B International, human error is one of the largest contributing factors to cyber incidents.
+According to a study by The Information Systems Audit and Control Association, human error is one of the largest contributing factors to cyber and system incidents.
 It takes years to build an organizational reputation and only a few minutes of a cybersecurity incident to tear it down.

 Understanding which users present the highest likelihood of causing a data breach in the coming days, weeks, or months is paramount to knowing where to focus your IT Security attention.
 SixEngines.

 Mark is a passionate entrepreneur and technologist.
 He has been a leader in the cybersecurity industry for two decades including founding 2 VC-backed companies.
 Prior to founding SixEngines, he was Founder & Chief Executive Officer at Ziften Technologies; Architect, Behavioral Detection Engines at Symantec (SONAR); and Founder & VP of Research and Core Technology at